pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E8-jsLetandConst.md

 # E8 - let & const in JS 🔥Temporal Dead Zone

+> let & const in JavaScript behave differently when they are Hoisted.
+Understanding the difference between var, let and const in JS will help you write better code. const and let are in a Temporal Dead Zone until they are initialized some value.
+You might encounter SyntaxError, TypeError or ReferenceError while using them in your code.

+> This JavaScript tutorial video covers everything in depth about how let and const are hoisted and how let in js is different from var and const in JS.
+We will also see what happens behind the scenes in the browser when you use them in code.
+Another exciting part of the video is the explanation of the difference between Syntax Error, Reference Error, and Type Error in JavaScript.

 - Check below
   - What is **<mark>Temporal Dead Zone</mark>** ?
   - **<mark>Are let & const declarations are hoisted in Javascript </mark>**?